 Take our Stormwater Survey!

 Help us determine the stormwater awareness of your community and what we can do to improve water quality in local streams and waterways.
 Click the link above to take our survey.
-(Please use Google Chrome or Mozilla Firefox to open the survey.
-Internet Explorer is not working at this time.)

 The Southern Indiana Stormwater Advisory Committee (SWAC) was formed based on partnerships with neighboring entities responsible for implementing stormwater programs in southern Indiana.